Rassena/PWr/README.md

 # PWr
-Wrocław University of Science and Technology - Student Project
+Wrocław University of Science and Technology - Student Projects